×

 In this article, you will find out everything you need to know about locked knees and the most effective ways to treat them, including an advanced treatment called Prolotherapy.

 A locked knee can leave you unable to straighten or bend your leg, causing significant pain and discomfort.
-This article delves into what causes a locked knee, its symptoms, and the best ways to treat it.
+This article explores the causes, symptoms, and best treatments for locked knees, including advanced options for lasting relief.

 Key Takeaways

-• Common causes of locked knee include meniscus tears, loose bodies, ligament injuries, arthritis, patellar maltracking, and plica syndrome, each requiring tailored treatment approaches.
+• Common causes include meniscus tears, loose bodies, ligament injuries, arthritis, patellar maltracking, and plica syndrome.

 Understanding Locked Knee